-We are a small Austrian engineering consultancy: punktwissen – two physicists and professional tinkerers.
-Our specialities are planning bespoke heat pump systems with uncommon heat sources – such as an ‚ice storage‘ tank or an ‚energy fence‘ (unglazed solar collector), programming and debugging control systems.
+We are an Austrian engineering consultancy: punktwissen – two physicists and professional tinkerers planning bespoke heat pump systems with uncommon heat sources – such as an ‚ice storage‘ tank or an ‚energy fence‘ (= unglazed solar collector – and programming and debugging control systems.
 Our specialty is to support DIY-savvy clients with building their own heat pump system – and we do a whole project remotely.

 You can also follow punktwissen’s updates on LinkedIn.